Honors Capstone Project

 I feel the power of this project lies in its ability to engage students to think critically about their daily interactions with other members of the Syracuse University community.
 It has the potential for students to feel empowered and inspired to work together and form collaborations.
 From these collaborations, students can continue to build solidarities that both relate one another and that challenge oppressive institutions.

 Weill, Jennifer Dana, "Collaborating for Social Change: Photographic Empowerment and Activist Blogging" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 398.

 Creative Commons License